Document issued on: April 29, 2002

 - For each performance aspect identified in sections 6-9 of this Class II Special Controls Guidance document, you should briefly discuss each test method and identify your acceptance criteria.
 When a suggested test method is followed, a simple reference to the method will be an acceptable description.
 If there are any deviations from a suggested test method, you should provide more detailed information in the summary report to characterize the particular deviation.
 The summary report should also either (1) briefly present the summary results from each test in tabular form or (2) describe the acceptance criteria to be applied to the test results.
 If any test article does not meet the identified acceptance criteria, you may not market your device.
 Instead, you must submit a new 510(k) with revised acceptance criteria, 21 CFR 807.81(a)(3).
 The new 510(k) must be cleared by FDA before you market your device, 21 USC 513(i)(1)(A).

 - If any part of the device design or testing relies on a recognized standard, the summary report should include: (1) a statement that testing will be conducted and meet specified acceptance criteria before the product is marketed, or (2) a declaration of conformity to the standard.
 Testing must be completed before submitting a declaration of conformity to a recognized standard.
 (21 USC 514(c)(2)(B)).
-For more information, see FDA guidance, Use of Standards in Substantial Equivalence Determinations; Final Guidance for Industry and FDA.
+For more information, see FDA guidance, Appropriate Use of Voluntary Consensus Standards in Premarket Submissions for Medical Devices; Guidance for Industry and Food and Drug Administration Staff.

 If it is not clear how you have addressed the risks identified by FDA or by your risk analysis, we may request additional information about aspects of the device’s performance characteristics.
 We may also request additional information, if we need it to assess the adequacy of your acceptance criteria.